kl-lab/gratis/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Use canonical URL of the CRAN page in README.md for gratis package, which is https://CRAN.R-project.org/package=gratis

 * Start the description with "Generates ..." instead of package name.

 * Add references in the description field of DESCRIPTION file.